 Become a Social Change Peer Educator

 The Social Change Peer Educator Team is a Federal Work Study opportunity available to undergraduate students interested in working as a student assistant for the Center for Leadership & Social Change.
 Students should be familiar with on-going social issues and social justice trends in the world and have an interest in facilitation, leadership learning, identity exploration, diversity, and inclusion.
+Student volunteers can also participate in the program.
 Please contact Shane Whittington at email@example.com or 850-645-6856 if interested in a Federal Work Study position with the team.